Copyright 2025 - Oumi

 def _count_rendered_tokens(self, conversation: Conversation) -> int | None:

-support chat templates.
+Returns None if the tokenizer doesn't support chat templates.

 """